vicky-sunshine/SOA_flip_flap/README.md

 ```

 Also, take a peek into `flip_flap_spec.rb` to see how it works -- you will soon start writing your own specs!

+### Submission

+Please submit the URL of your Github repo.

 ### What Did We Learn?